lrodero/cats-effect-tutorial/tutorial.md

 message.
 When the client sends an empty line the connection is shutdown by the server.

 This server will be able to attend several clients at the same time.
-For that we will use `cats-effect`'s `Fiber`, an equivalent of threads.
+For that we will use `cats-effect`'s `Fiber`, which can be seen as light threads.
 For each new client a `Fiber` instance will be spawned to serve that client.

 A design guide we will stick to: whoever method creates a resource is the sole responsible of dispatching it.